-Restless and exhilarating, Lexa Hillyer's inaugural collection spins headlong into a rush of sound and image, revealing possibilities usually hidden to us under a thin layer of ice or snow.
-A silky year-long song, Acquainted with the Cold begins with a seduction and ends with a call: “Barred owl, I’m ready./Convince me of eternity.”
-The winner of the 2011 Melissa Lanitis Gregory Poetry Prize invites the reader to live life more fully, to delve into the wild possibilities open to us all.
+Restless and exhilarating, Lexa Hillyer's inaugural collection spins headlong into a rush of sound and image, revealing the possibilities hidden beneath a thin layer of ice or snow.
+Acquainted with the Cold, winner of the 2011 Melissa Lanitis Gregory Poetry Prize, begins with a seduction and ends with a call: Barred owl, I m ready./Convince me of eternity.
+Through her poems, Hillyer invites the reader to live more fully, to delve into the wild possibilities open to us all.

-"‘The skyline has gone away,’" Lexa Hillyer writes. "‘These are its bones.’
-The poems in Hillyer's debut collection Acquainted with the Cold explore a gorgeous and vanishing world, a world made of ice and rain and breath in the dark.
-With luminous language and an authoritative voice, these poems reveal that Lexa Hillyer is a new young poet to watch."
+The skyline has gone away, Lexa Hillyer writes.
+These are its bones.
+The poems in Hillyer's debut collection Acquainted With the Cold explore a gorgeous and vanishing world, a world made of ice and rain and breath in the dark.
+With luminous language and an authoritative voice, these poems reveal that Lexa Hillyer is a new young poet to watch.

-—Nicole Cooley, author of Kinereth Gensler Award-winner Milk Dress
+~Nicole Cooley, author of Kinereth Gensler Award-winner Milk Dress

-About the Author
+About the Author: